Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Abstract

 \section{Abstract}

-Robotic peg-in-hole assembly is an essential task in robotic automation research.
-Reinforcement learning (RL) combined with deep neural networks (DNNs) lead to extraordinary achievements in this area.
-However, current RL-based approaches could hardly perform well under the unique environmental and mission requirements of fusion applications.
-Therefore, we have proposed a new designed RL-based method.
-Furthermore, unlike other approaches, we focus on innovations in the structure of DNNs instead of the RL model.
-Data from the RGB camera and force/torque (F/T) sensor as the input are fed into a multi-input branch network, and the best action in the current state is output by the network.
-All training and experiments are carried out in a realistic environment, and from the experiment result, this multi-sensor fusion approach has been shown to work well in rigid peg-in-hole assembly tasks with 0.1mm precision in uncertain and unstable environments.
+{Robotic peg-in-hole assembly represents a critical area of investigation in robotic automation.
+The fusion of reinforcement learning (RL) and deep neural networks (DNNs) has yielded remarkable breakthroughs in this field.
+However, existing RL-based methods grapple with delivering optimal performance under the unique environmental and mission constraints of fusion applications.
+As a result, we propose an inventively designed RL-based approach.
+In contrast to alternative methods, our focus centers on enhancing the DNN architecture rather than the RL model.
+Our strategy receives and integrates data from the RGB camera and force/torque (F/T) sensor, training the agent to execute the peg-in-hole assembly task in a manner akin to human hand-eye coordination.
+All training and experimentation unfold within a realistic environment, and empirical outcomes demonstrate that this multi-sensor fusion approach excels in rigid peg-in-hole assembly tasks, surpassing the repeatable accuracy of the robotic arm utilized—0.1 mm—in uncertain and unstable conditions.}

-\keywords{Peg-in-hole Assembly \and Reinforcement Learning \and Mulit-Sensor \and Fusion Application}
+\keywords{Peg-in-hole Assembly, Reinforcement Learning, Mulit-Sensor, Fusion Application}